Working in Sweden

 - Average working hours: the standard working week is 40 hours.
 Flexitime is common and overtime is possible up to 50 hours over one month.
 Swedish workers greatly believe in taking a ‘fika’, which is a break from work to have a drink and chat.
 There will usually be two to three fikas a day.

 - Holidays: 25 days' paid holiday per year is the legal minimum.
 There are 11 bank holidays.

-- Tax rates: you'll be liable for tax if you are regarded as being resident in Sweden, have essential connections to Sweden or are present in Sweden for a period of more than 183 days in a tax year.
-Non-residents only pay tax on income from Swedish sources at a flat rate of 25%, for more information see Swedish Tax Agency (Skatteverket).
+- Tax rates: if you stay and work in Sweden for at least six months, you’re considered to be a resident for tax purposes, meaning you’ll have to pay income tax in Sweden.
+You will also need to file a Swedish income tax return for each year that you work there.
+If you stay less than six months, you must pay tax in accordance with the Special Tax for Non-residents Act (SINK) which is set at a state flat rate of 20%.
+For more information see Swedish Tax Agency (Skatteverket).
 Don't forget to check your UK tax and National Insurance position with HM Revenue & Customs (HMRC) to ensure that you are not losing any UK pension rights.